rutare/sabakan_3DDungeon_ENG/README.md

 If it ever goes down I'll reupload everything to github myself.

 ## Credits
-sabakan (さば缶) for making the original scripts, sample project, wall and floor graphics
+sabakan (さば缶) for making the original scripts, sample project, and all associated graphics used

 Me (rutare) for translation and editing of the sample project file and scripts